linuxchd/linuxchad.github.io/README.md

 ## Bootable Flash Drive
 First of all, you need the Arch Linux image, that can be downloaded from the [Official Website](https://www.archlinux.org/download/).
-After that, you should create the bootable flash drive with the Arch Linux image.
+After that, you should create the bootable flash drive.

 If you're on a GNU/linux distribution, you can use the `dd` command for it.
-Like:
 ```sh
 $ dd bs=4M if=/path/to/archlinux.iso of=/dev/sdx status=progress oflag=sync && sync
 ```